Synchronisation Rules¶

 Whether data flows inbound (a source system into the metaverse) or outbound (the metaverse out to a target system). - Scoping criteria

-Which objects the rule applies to. - Object matching rules
+Which objects the rule applies to. - Object Matching Rules

-How to match a Connected System Object to an existing Metaverse Object. - Projection or provisioning
+How to match a Connected System Object to an existing Metaverse Object. - Projection or Provisioning

 What to do when no match is found. - Attribute mappings